 Amacozatl (MH624r)

-This black-line drawing of the compound glyph for the personal name Amacozatl (the name of a river in the hotlands, and perhaps translating as "Water From the Amacoztic Trees") is attested here as pertaining to a man.
+This black-line drawing of the compound Nahuatl hieroglyph for the personal name Amacozatl (perhaps "Yellow Paper River").
+It is attested here as pertaining to a man.
 The top part of the glyph shows an open book, presumably made of paper (amatl).
 Running at a diagonal from upper left to lower right is a stream of water (atl) with a line of current (movement) down the center and droplets splashing off from both sides of the stream, two on one side and three on the other.
+This represents the river (-atl) at the end of the name.
 Not all elements of the word are rendered visually in the glyph.
-Because this glyph has no added color, it is not known if yellow (coztic) enters into the name.
-Similarly, without an animal like a weasel in the glyph, it would be reckless to propose that the glyph has anything to do with a paper weasel.
+The -coz- syllable, from coztic (yellow), is a part of the name that is not shown visually.

 Stephanie Wood

 In the Codex Mendoza there is a place name called Amacoztitlan, which scholars Berdan and Karttunen have concluded refers to a "Place of Amacoztic Trees."
-In that case, the elements of yellow and paper seem not to be literal, but rather phonetic.
-But it could also refer to being near the river (and barrio) of the hotlands called the Amacozatl (also spelled Amacotzatl and Amacotzac).
-Alternatively, perhaps Amacozatl refers to water (or liquid?) from the Amacoztic trees.
+But it could also refer to being near the river (and barrio) in the hotlands called the Amacozatl (also spelled Amacotzatl and Amacotzac).
+Today, there is a river in Morelos spelled Amacuzac.
 Pilar Maynez associates the river and barrio names with rainbows (cozamalotl), which involves the reversal of some syllables.
+Garibay had wondered about that, too.

 Stephanie Wood